Support for Communities Affected by COVID-19

 CapitaLand #MealOnMe Initiative

-In partnership with The Food Bank Singapore, ‘CapitaLand #MealOnMe’ aims to provide more than 38,000 meals to the elderly, children from low-income families and community care staff with S$350,000 worth of funding.
+In partnership with The Food Bank Singapore, ‘CapitaLand #MealOnMe’ provided more than 38,000 meals and 6,000 food bundles to the elderly, children from low-income families and community care staff with S$350,000 worth of funding.

-CapitaLand malls’ F&B tenants including ABR Holdings, Creative Eateries Group, Katrina Group and The Minor Food Group have also come onboard with us to do good together.
+CapitaLand malls’ F&B tenants including ABR Holdings, Creative Eateries Group, Katrina Group and The Minor Food Group also came onboard with us to do good together.

 CapitaStar members also played a part by donating 5,000 STAR$® via the CapitaStar mobile app to treat a vulnerable elderly, underprivileged child or community care staff with a meal.
 CapitaLand Hope Foundation matched each donation dollar-for-dollar.
 This campaign started running from 23 April 2020 and all 5,000 eDeals have been fully redeemed.